 This call for proposals is also embedded in the CNRS overall strategy for cooperation with African countries and prefigures a roadmap, which will focus on the implementation and management of cooperation with Africa, a continent in full expansion and with strong scientific potential.

-Le Bureau du CNRS de Washington et son antenne d’Ottawa présentent la lettre d’information Amérique du Nord (AdN) – Etats-Unis, Canada et Mexique pour Juin 2021.
-The CNRS Office of Washington DC and his antenna in Ottawa present the CNRS newsletter in North America - United States, Canada and Mexico for June 2021.
+Le Bureau du CNRS de Washington et son antenne d’Ottawa présentent la lettre d’information Amérique du Nord (AdN) – Etats-Unis, Canada et Mexique pour Octobre 2021.
+The CNRS Office of Washington DC and his antenna in Ottawa present the CNRS newsletter in North America - United States, Canada and Mexico for October 2021.